jyotishp/jyotishp.github.io/_posts/2017-12-09-setting-up-balancer-for-content-delivery-using-nginx-haproxy.md

 {% endhighlight %}

 ## Setting up Proxypass server (Using Nginx)
 Skip this step if you are using HAproxy.
+This will have your public IP that has 100% uptime, `123.123.1.10`.
 {% highlight nginx %}
 user nginx;
 worker_processes auto;